Ask Netlify

 This integration supports the following types of databases:

 If you don’t already have a PolyScale account, you can set one up when you enable the integration.
+Once you have created an account and completed the verification process, you will be redirected back to the Netlify UI to complete setting up your integration.

 # Connect to PolyScale on Netlify